marcelkliemannel/kotlin-onetimepassword/README.md

 ### Google Authenticator

 The Google Authenticator generator is available through the class ```GoogleAuthenticator```.
-It is a decorator for the TOTP generator with fixed code digits value of 6, SHA1 as HMAC algorithm and a time window of 30 seconds.
+It is a decorator for the TOTP generator with a fixed code digits value of 6, SHA1 as HMAC algorithm and a time window of 30 seconds.
 The constructor just takes the secret as an argument. **Notice that the secret must be Base32-encoded!**

 ```kotlin
 val googleAuthenticator = GoogleAuthenticator(secret = "J52XEU3IMFZGKZCTMVRXEZLU") // "OurSharedSecret" Base32-encoded